tsackton/taelgar/Gazetteer/The West Coast Region/Chardonian Empire/Chardon/The Salty Squid.md

-### The Salty Squid
+# The Salty Squid

-A sailor's tavern in the port district of Chardon
+A sailor's tavern in the port district of Chardon.